Proximate manufacturing

 3D Printing Book Corner

 Learning materials for industrial and professional 3D printing in Finnish and in English.
 All pointers with tag FREE are free to download.
-New titles are added almost daily.
+New titles are added frequently.

 In spite of digitalization and smart systems, it is difficult to find proper publications on 3D printing.
 This site was created to compile the latest research reports and other publications in one place.
 I hope this page is useful for you!
 Best regards, Pekka